CleanCut/green/README.md

    of methods that seem logical to go together.

 4. The methods of `TestAnswer` have docstrings, while the methods on `TestSchool` do not.
-For most output modes, green will use the method docstring to describe the test if it is present, and the name of the method if it is not.
+For more verbose output modes, green will use the method docstring to describe the test if it is present, and the name of the method if it is not.
 Notice the difference in the output below.

 ### Running Green ###